I am a Principal Member of the Technical Staff in the Multiscale Science

 implementation, and application of multiscale, multiphysics modeling techniques for

-computing, and visualization.
+computing.
 I am a graduate of the University of Colorado at Boulder,

 where I earned BS, MS, and PhD degrees in Mechanical Engineering.
 Prior to joining Sandia, I